wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 Check the documentation on [how to add buy buttons to the sidebar](http://www.tipsandtricks-hq.com/ecommerce/wordpress-shopping-cart-additional-resources-322#add_button_in_sidebar)
 8. Can I use this plugin to sell digital downloads?
 Yes.
 See the [digital download usage documnentation] (http://www.tipsandtricks-hq.com/ecommerce/wp-simple-cart-sell-digital-downloads-2468)
+9. Can I configure discount coupon with this shopping cart plugin?
+Yes. you can setup discount coupons from the "Coupon/Discount" interface of the plugin.
+10. Can I configure product sale notification so I get notified when a sale is made?
+Yes.
+You can configure sale notification from the "Email Settings" interface of the plugin.

 == Screenshots ==
 Visit the plugin site at http://www.tipsandtricks-hq.com/?p=768 for screenshots.